 Featured in: Chicago Tribune Magazine, This Old House

-Remodeling and addition to a significant ravine home on Lake Michigan in Glencoe, IL.
+Remodeling and addition to a significant ravine home on Lake Michigan.